mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type PathId: string
     :param PathId:

-      The identifier of the path for this product's provisioning.
-This value is optional if the product has a default path, and is required if there is more than one path for the specified product.
+      The path identifier of the product.
+This value is optional if the product has a default path, and required if the product has more than one path.
+To list the paths for a product, use  ListLaunchPaths .